Baseng0815/Webpage/markdown/learning_programming.md

 ## About passion

-First off, lots of people tell themselves they are too old to learn new stuff or get discouraged by seeing another younger person doing better than them.
+First off, lots of people tell themselves they are too old to learn new stuff or get discouraged by seeing a younger person doing better than them.
 This is complete BS and doesn't matter at all.
 Maybe you have thought about how good you might be if you had started let's say 5 years ago.
 This train of thought is stupid and just creates unnecessary frustration. **The best time to start learning was